essuu27/AWS_stuff/3_tier_layout.md

 [3 tier AWS structure](3tier.jpg)

 ### Network layout:
-A new VPC is to be created with an address space of 10.0.0.0/16.
+A new VPC is created with an address space of 10.0.0.0/16.
 This provides ample address space to provide distinct subnets as well as the ability for easy future expansion of the service if required.

 For this inital setup, the VPC will span two availability zones (AZ-1, AZ-2).
 There will be five defined subnets, one public and four private.